bananegit/web_rulesets/Artificial Intelligence/Mistral Le Chat/readme.md

 ### Features

-This ruleset provides rules for the following actions for the DeepSeek Webservice and API:
+This ruleset provides rules for the following actions for the Mistral Le Chat Webservice and API:

 - Limit prompt Length to x characters by cutting off prompt (Web & API)
 - Limit prompt Length by replacing prompt with policy warning when max length is exceeded (Web & API)